openhab/openhab-addons/bundles/org.openhab.binding.teslapowerwall/README.md

 ## Thing Configuration

-As a minimum, the IP address is needed:
+As a minimum, the hostname is needed:

 * hostname - The hostname of the Tesla Powerwall 2.
 Defaults to powerwall to avoid SSL certificate issues
 * email - the email of the local account on the Powerwall that the installer provided